Recognizing Narcissistic Abuse by an Adult Child

 Narcissistic Adult ChildTraits of a Narcissistic Adult Child

 Dealing with a grown child with narcissistic personality disorder (NPD) is incredibly hard and sad.
 The full cause of NPD is unknown, but many experts speculate it’s a combination of genetics, childhood development, and environmental factors.
-Parents struggle to set boundaries with narcissistic adult children, causing them to endure ongoing emotional abuse.
+Many parents struggle to set boundaries with their narcissistic child, causing them to endure ongoing emotional abuse.

-The Impact a Narcissistic Adult Child Has on a Parent
+The Impact Narcissistic Abuse Has on a Parent

-Parents of adult children with narcissism have a very difficult time advocating for themselves due to guilt and love.
-Below are common symptoms experienced by parents o narcissistic adult children:
+Parents of adult children with narcissism have a very difficult time advocating for themselves because they feel guilty and responsible.
+Below are common symptoms experienced by parents of narcissistic, adult children:

 • Excessive guilt and self-blame